Gurparkash-Singh/Taqdeer-Alitura/README.md

 - If account exists for the email entered move them to the login page
 - Only allow signups from allowed emails
 - Disable access to the entire website without loging in
-- Move all instances to Production Credentials (twilio, tap, resend and aramex)
+- Move all instances to Production Credentials (google, twilio, tap, resend and aramex)
 - Make sure emails have a png logo to point to

 # For Critical Error Route